 Effective Warrior Combat

-The Warrior is the easiest class to use because his stats are just all around balanced.
-Actually, he is the easiest class to make a melee build from.
-His armor is a great set that you can use for the entire game, and his sword and shield can be used for a while as well.
-Depending on which build you are doing, you have some decent tools to get you where you want to go.
+The Warrior is the easiest class because his stats are all-around balanced.
+It is the easiest class to make a melee build from.
+His armor is a great set you can use for the entire game, and his sword and shield can also be used for a while.
+Depending on your build, you have some decent tools to get you where you want to go.

-Here are some important goals to have when you first start your Warrior class playthrough.
-They are all very crucial, all except the last one if you are not into PVPing.
-Everything else is super important to follow if you want a fun and somewhat easy playthrough.
+Here are some important goals to have when starting your Warrior class playthrough.
+They are all crucial, except the last one if you are not into PVPing.
+Following everything else is important if you want a fun and somewhat easy playthrough.

 1. Find the weapon you want to use – This is important for understanding what your future build will be